 Fabio Cannavaro was famous for being an exponent of the classic style of rugged Italian defending, and in Chiellini Italy have a player to carry the baton forwards now that the great man has retired.
 The Juventus defender takes few prisoners, is strong in the air and firm in the tackle.

 The uncompromising Ramos has been a mainstay in the Real Madrid defense since his move from Sevilla in 2005 for 27 million euros – a record fee for a Spanish teenager.
 Ramos has excellent pace and is reliable in the tackle.
 His commitment often sees him getting in trouble with referees, and it is rare that he completes a season without getting at least one red card.
 A pillar of strength for club and country.

 9. Daniel Alves (Brazil & Barcelona)

 Alves had to play second fiddle to Maicon for the Brazil right-back slot for several years, but now turns out more regularly for the Selecao.
 Supporters at Camp Nou see Alves dominate the right side on a regular basis, his pace, crossing ability and free-kick taking prowess helping him score at least four or five goals a season.
 Sevilla signed him for less than US$1 million from Bahia in 2002 and sold him at a huge profit in 2008.
 A double Champions League winner with Barca.

 10. Patrice Evra (France & Man United)

 Rivals Cole as the best left-back in world soccer.
 Evra is a tough customer who is reliable defensively and outstanding going forward as he regularly overlaps the midfielder before either crossing or passing the ball inside to a team-mate.
-A regular for Manchester United and France where he keeps Manchester City's Gael Clichy out of the team.
+A regular for France and Manchester United where he scored a career high four goals in the 2012-13 season.